Stellify-Software-Ltd/stellify/README.md

 Sign into Laravel Cloud.
 Go to your main Laravel Cloud dashboard page and select + New application.

-Connect your Git provider
+Connect your Git provider:

 Select Continue with GitHub, GitLab, or Bitbucket.
 A new tab / window will open.
 Sign in to your Git provider and select the user / organization and repositories you want to give Laravel Cloud access to.

-Create a new application.
+Create a new application:

 Select the repository you want to use, name your Laravel Cloud application, and select a Region where your application will deploy.
 Then, click Create Application.
 Your application will be created along with a default environment.
 You will then be redirected to your application’s default environment overview page.